aloyzzz/MAVERIC-Data-Viewer/README.md

 ### Layouts

-Two layout variants are available, toggled with the **A / B** buttons in the header:

 **Layout A — Sidebar + Grid + Right detail**
 - Collapsible schema sidebar on the left (240 px)
 - Scrollable data grid fills the centre
 - Row inspector slides in from the right (360 px) when a row is selected

 **Layout B — Tab strip + Grid + Bottom detail**
-- Open tables are tracked as closeable tabs across the top
+- Open tables tracked as closeable tabs across the top
 - New tables opened from the `▦ tables` dropdown or `+` button
 - Info strip below the tabs shows live row count, ingest rate, and sparkline
 - Row inspector opens at the bottom (240 px)

-Both layouts share the same keyboard shortcuts:
+Keyboard shortcuts (both layouts):

 | Key | Action |
 |-----|--------|